LearnersGuild/curriculum-app/README.md

 ## Phases

 Learners have a maximum of 8 weeks to pass each phase assessment.
-If a learner does not pass their phase assessment withing 8 weeks it starts a membership review.
+If a learner does not pass their phase assessment within 8 weeks it starts a membership review.